karinakardash/Task-manager/README.md

 # Task-manager
-The application that helps manage tasks.
+This is a web-application to help manage various tasks.
-To organize tasks, a board with cards is used, which are distributed by type: backlog, im progress, review or done.
+To organize the workspace for your tasks, we created a multi-function board with cards, which are distributed to different columns depending on the implementation phase: backlog, in progress, review or done.
-Users can create cards, fill in the description and edit the text, change the position of the block in the list, move it through the lists (using the Drag N Drop), and also permanently delete a card or all done-cards.
-Also in the card, you can assign a user to participants in each task, set a priority of completion.
+Here in this app users have accesss to a wide range of different features:

+<li>creating task cards</li>
+<li>filling in the description and editting the text of a task</li>
+<li>changing the position of a task card on the list</li>
+<li>moving a task card through the lists (using Drag N Drop)</li>
+<li>deleting a task card or all the fullfilled ones</li>
+<li>assigning a user a task card</li>
+<li>setting a priority for completion in each card</li>

-There is a convenient card filter by various parameters, as well as a task search.
+Besides there is a convenient filter filtering the cards by various parameters, as well as a task search.
-For the convenience of the user, you can change the color theme(from dark to light).
+For the convenience of the user, there's an apportunity to change the color theme(from dark to light).

 ### Technologies: